Domino’s Pizza (NYSE:DPZ) Posts Quarterly Earnings Results, Beats Expectations By $0.13 EPS

-Domino’s Pizza (NYSE:DPZ) released its quarterly earnings data on Thursday.
-The restaurant operator reported $3.24 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.11 by $0.13, Briefing.com reports.
-Domino’s Pizza had a net margin of 11.18% and a negative return on equity of 13.60%.
-The company had revenue of $998.00 million during the quarter, compared to analyst estimates of $1.03 billion.
-During the same quarter in the prior year, the business earned $2.49 earnings per share.
-The business’s quarterly revenue was up 3.1% compared to the same quarter last year.
+Domino’s Pizza (NYSE:DPZ) announced its earnings results on Thursday.
+The restaurant operator reported $3.24 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.11 by $0.13, Briefing.com reports.
+Domino’s Pizza had a negative return on equity of 13.60% and a net margin of 11.18%.
+The firm had revenue of $998.00 million during the quarter, compared to analyst estimates of $1.03 billion.
+During the same period last year, the firm posted $2.49 EPS.
+The business’s revenue was up 3.1% compared to the same quarter last year.

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 30th.
-Stockholders of record on Wednesday, December 15th will be given a $0.94 dividend.
+Stockholders of record on Wednesday, December 15th will be given a dividend of $0.94 per share.
 The ex-dividend date is Tuesday, December 14th.
 This represents a $3.76 dividend on an annualized basis and a dividend yield of 0.83%.
-Domino’s Pizza’s payout ratio is currently 31.31%.
+Domino’s Pizza’s dividend payout ratio (DPR) is presently 31.31%.

-Several research firms have recently issued reports on DPZ.
-Barclays increased their price objective on shares of Domino’s Pizza from $475.00 to $500.00 and gave the stock an “equal weight” rating in a research report on Friday.
-Robert W. Baird lowered their price target on shares of Domino’s Pizza from $582.00 to $570.00 and set an “outperform” rating for the company in a report on Friday.
-Royal Bank of Canada lowered their price target on shares of Domino’s Pizza from $600.00 to $565.00 and set an “outperform” rating for the company in a report on Friday.
-Stephens lowered their price target on shares of Domino’s Pizza from $540.00 to $500.00 and set an “equal weight” rating for the company in a report on Friday.
-Finally, Guggenheim started coverage on shares of Domino’s Pizza in a report on Monday, July 26th.
-They set a “neutral” rating and a $535.00 price target for the company.
-Sixteen investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $507.32.
+Several brokerages recently weighed in on DPZ.
+Wells Fargo & Company decreased their price objective on Domino’s Pizza from $509.00 to $501.00 and set an “equal weight” rating for the company in a report on Friday.
+Jefferies Financial Group decreased their price objective on Domino’s Pizza from $522.00 to $500.00 and set a “hold” rating for the company in a report on Friday.
+Robert W. Baird decreased their price objective on Domino’s Pizza from $582.00 to $570.00 and set an “outperform” rating for the company in a report on Friday.
+Barclays lifted their price objective on Domino’s Pizza from $475.00 to $500.00 and gave the stock an “equal weight” rating in a report on Friday.
+Finally, Cowen decreased their price objective on Domino’s Pizza from $575.00 to $550.00 and set an “outperform” rating for the company in a report on Friday.
+Sixteen investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $507.32.

 Domino’s Pizza, Inc engages in the management of a network of company-owned and franchise-owned pizza stores.
 It operates through the following segments: U.S. Stores, International Franchise, and Supply Chain.
 The U.S. Stores segment consists of primarily of franchise operations.
 The International Franchise segment comprises a network of franchised stores.